helenacuesta/multif0-estimation-polyvocals/README.md

 Please, cite the aforementioned paper if using this material.

 **Note 1:** This documentation is a work in progress and will be updated regularly.
-In additional, improved models might be added to the repo in the future.
+In addition, improved models might be added to the repo in the future.

 **Note 2:** This project builds upon the **DeepSalience** project: